MarioWindsor/vaswani-website/projects/brentwood.md

   heading: Superbly Located
   sub-heading: ""
   description: >+
-    Located in the vibrant heart of Bangalore’s Whitefield, Vaswani Brentwood stands as a thoughtfully designed residential community that blends comfort, convenience, and contemporary living.
+    Located in the vibrant heart of Bengaluru’s Whitefield, Vaswani Brentwood stands as a thoughtfully designed residential community that blends comfort, convenience, and contemporary living.
 The project is successfully completed, and today, Brentwood is a warm, thriving neighbourhood that reflects the